 - In the same pan (without washing), add the eggplant skin and ½ tsp miso.

 - Mix well together and cook on medium-low heat until tender, about 2–3 minutes.
-Put the skins on top of the eggplant.
+Place the cooked eggplant skins on top of the pork rolls.

 - Roll up 4 shiso leaves (perilla/ooba) and cut into chiffonade strips.